 - I will always try to use public transport if it’s practical to do so.

-- If it’s reasonably possible for me to walk (approx 1 mile from Battle town centre) or cycle (approx 2 miles from Battle town centre) to you, then there is no travel charge.
+- If it’s possible for me to walk (approx 1.5 miles from Battle town centre) then there is no travel charge.

 - Sometimes I’m able to talk through a problem over the phone, or do a computer-to-computer connection to fix something, in which case neither of us has to travel anywhere !